MSuskiewicz/msuskiewicz.github.io/_pages/publicationsummaries.md

 Overall, this side project is related to our ongoing interest in how multimerisation of substrates and ligases - particularly filament formation - affects SUMOylation and ubiquitylation processes.
 I thank all colleagues and collaborators involved in this project and You for your attention ;).

 This is a cover design that wasn't accepted, showing SIAH1 multimers on top of cells (SIAH1 red, actin green).
+We did go on <a href="https://febs.onlinelibrary.wiley.com/doi/10.1111/febs.17177">the FEBS J cover, but with a different image</a>.
 Of note, we were not able to visualise SIAH1 chains in vitro, as we could only purify N- or C-term halves of SIAH1 separately: the blue chains are models made from combined dimeric structures of each half.

 <img src="https://msuskiewicz.github.io/images/Design4.png" width='400' />

 Dynamic BTB-domain filaments promote clustering of ZBTB proteins
 ------